 To keep everyone on our platform safe, we have:

 When you create a new listing, you’ll enter your car’s vehicle identification number (VIN).
 We use this number to help us better identify vehicles that may have a safety concern.
-If we find an open safety recall on your vehicle, we’ll show you the recall information in the listing flow.
-You won’t be able to complete your listing.
-But once you fix the problem, you can finish listing your car.

 How to handle a safety recall

 - Contact your local dealership to get it fixed free of charge.